Get started with Docker Desktop for MacEstimated reading time: 16 minutes

 xhyve virtual machine).

-You need to restart Docker for Mac after making any changes to the keychain or to the
+You need to restart Docker Desktop after making any changes to the keychain or to the

 ~/.docker/certs.ddirectory in order for the changes to take effect.

 The registry cannot be listed as an insecure registry (see Docker Daemon).
-Docker for Mac will ignore certificates listed under insecure registries, and will not send client certificates.
+Docker Desktop ignores certificates listed under insecure registries, and does not send client certificates.
 Commands like

 Directory structures for certificates